ISSN: 1307-5888 | E-ISSN: 2757-7392 | Contact

 Abstract

-Material and Methods: A stable MafF-overexpressing cell line was established using lentiviral infection.
-RT-qPCR and Western blot analysis confirmed MafF expression.
-Free fatty acids (FFA) or ethanol (ETOH) induction was used to simulate hepatocyte steatosis in non-alcoholic or alcoholic fatty liver disease (NAFLD or AFLD).
-Cell activity and lipid accumulation were assessed through CCK-8 assay, Calcein-AM/PI staining, and oil red O staining.
+Material and Methods: A stable MafF-overexpressing cell line was estab-lished using lentiviral infection.
+RT-qPCR and Western blot analysis con-firmed MafF expression.
+Free fatty acid (FFA) or ethanol (ETOH) induction was used to simulate hepatocyte steatosis in non-alcoholic or alcoholic fatty liver disease (NAFLD or AFLD).
+Cell activity and lipid accumulation were assessed through the CCK-8 assay, Calcein-AM/PI staining, and Oil Red O staining.
 The changes in lipid metabolism-related gene expression before and after FFA or ETOH treatment were detected using RT-qPCR.

-Conclusion: This study highlighted the regulation of lipid-related genes by MafF, including PPARG, ACC, and LPL, and affected FFA and ETOH-induced hepatocellular lipid accumulation in distinct ways, and MafF showed a more pronounced improvement in ETOH-induced hepatocyte steatosis, providing crucial insights into MafF’s role in hepatic lipid metabolism and potential therapeutic strategies for NAFLD and AFLD.
+Conclusion: This study highlighted the regulation of lipid-related genes by MafF, including PPARG, ACC, and LPL, and its effect on FFA- and ETOH-induced hepatocellular lipid accumulation in distinct ways.
+MafF showed a more pronounced improvement in ETOH-induced hepatocyte ste-atosis, providing crucial insights into MafF’s role in hepatic lipid metabo-lism and potential therapeutic strategies for NAFLD and AFLD.